 Different areas break up the narrow space – a small seating area for morning coffee, flower beds and a lawn to bring some life to the garden and then a family dining area for those sunny evening meals outside.

 A modern wooden decking/pathway and tall plants and trees create the illusion of space in a narrow garden.
 The winding style of the path takes you around the garden rather than giving focus to the far end.

 Use shapes like circles for patios and lawns to break up the space into defined areas.

 Go for winding stepping stones rather than a solid, straight path to make the garden seem wider.

 If you don’t want to cover your entire garden, go for a small pergola at the side.
-Get shade only where you want it.
+Get shade as well as privacy during your al fresco dining.